markusmoenig/Eldiron/crates/procedural_recipes/README.md

   with optional collision and placement-time architectural geometry.
 - **Materials** — reusable color, roughness, metalness, opacity, emission, and normal definitions that can be referenced by many tiles.
+- **SDF shapes** — reusable, resolution-independent 2D coverage silhouettes
+  made from primitives and boolean operations.
+Consumers can place and color them independently, for example as Avatar headgear.

 The same parser and evaluator are used by the command-line preview tool and by Eldiron.
 This README is the canonical reference for the current format.